 c.
-The nearest airport to the City of Wheatland is the Beale Air Force Base, located approximately seven miles northeast of the project sites.
-According to the Beale Air Force Base Land Use Compatibility Plan (LUCP), the project sites are located within the Airport Influence Area associated with the airstrip, within Review Area 2.11 According to the Beale Air Force Base LUCP, Review Area 2 includes locations where airspace protection and/or overflight are compatibility concerns, but not noise or safety.
-In addition, the entirety of both project sites is located outside of all noise impact zones identified in Map 2 of the Beale Air Force Base LUCP.
-Therefore, the proposed project would not expose people residing or working in the project area to excessive noise levels, and a less-thansignificant impact would occur.
+The nearest airport to the City of Wheatland is the Beale Air Force Base, located approximately seven miles north of the project site.
+According to the Beale Air Force Base Land Use Compatibility Plan (LUCP), the project site is located within the Airport Influence Area associated with the airstrip, within Review Area 2.
+15 According to the Beale Air Force Base LUCP, Review Area 2 includes locations where airspace protection and/or overflight are compatibility concerns, but not noise or safety.
+In addition, the entirety of the project site is located outside of all noise impact zones identified in Map 2 of the Beale Air Force Base LUCP.
+Therefore, the proposed project would not expose people residing or working in the project area to excessive noise levels, and a less-than-significant impact would occur.

-11 Sacramento Area Council of Governments, Beale Air Force Base Land Use Compatibility Plan, Approved March 2011.
+Sacramento Area Council of Governments.
+Beale Air Force Base Land Use Compatibility Plan.
+Approved March 2011.